avengers-p7/Avengers_P7_Documents/Application_CI/Design/Cloud-Infra-Design-Dev.md

 ## Introduction

-The OT-Microservices project follows a modern and modular architecture with a focus on scalability and efficiency.
-The infrastructure is designed to utilize AWS services to ensure a reliable, scalable, and high-performance foundation.
+The Cloud Infra Design Dev documentation provides an in-depth overview of the development infrastructure hosted on AWS for the OT-Microservices project.
+This modern and modular architecture prioritizes scalability and efficiency, utilizing AWS services to establish a reliable, scalable, and high-performance foundation.

 ## Prerequisites
 | Tool                  | Description                                  |